davidbeattie/davidbeattie/README.md

 #### Research Engineer (currently @ Ultraleap)
 ----

-I like doing things with data in python.
+I like doing things with data in python, hopefully to learn a little bit about behaviour and perception.
 Quantitative data analysis, some ML, and random experiments.

-**Research Engineer:** Python, pandas, NumPy, C#, Unity
+Python, pandas, NumPy, C#, Unity

 Feel free to contact me @ `davidbeattie85@gmail.com`.